Registered Nurse – Perinatal Intensive Care Nursing

 Your Field Education Options

-Clinical placement is a key component of this program.
-To support learning outcomes, clinical courses will occur in Level II and/or Level III hospital neonatal intensive care units.
-Knowledge, nursing assessment and clinical skills are developed while learners practice under the supervision of a clinical teacher or preceptor to ensure correct understanding and application of theory.
+To support student learning outcomes, clinical courses will occur in Level II and/or Level III hospital neonatal intensive care units.

 Career & Postgraduate Study Opportunities